angelawong3/code-refactoring/README.md

 ## This is the repository for the homepage

 The Webpage includes:
-1. A header with a navigation bar, and a header image
+1. Header with a navigation bar, and a header image
 2. Content consists of cards with text and images
-3. A Footer
+3. Footer

 ![header, nav, and header image](./assets/images/homepage-header-nav.png)
 ![content and footer](./assets/images/homepage-content-footer.png)